Aosman4395/ECS-project/README.md

 This project demonstrates a production-style containerised application deployed on AWS using ECS, Terraform, and CI/CD.

-The primary focus is **infrastructure, automation, and deployment**, not application development.
+The primary focus is **infrastructure, automation, and deployment**, to replicate real production workload.

 For the application layer, an existing lightweight open-source app is used as a deployable artifact.